The Ancient of Days, designed, printed, and hand colored by William Blake, was the frontispiece of his 1794 poem Europe a Prophecy. An epic...

 Francis A. Silva painted Kingston Point, Hudson River with the detailed skill of a virtuoso.
-However, his technique masks his humble origins as a self-taught artist.
-His technique includes the different effects of light and atmosphere upon his subjects.
-Rather than attempt dramatic vegetation and geologic formations, Francis A. Silva focuses on the serene and tranquil.
-Like Canaletto, Francis A. Silva focuses on how light interacts with the ethereal elements of air and water and the solid elements of cloth and stone.
+However, his technique masks his humble origins as a self-taught artist and includes the different light effects and atmosphere upon his subjects.
+Rather than attempt dramatic vegetation and geologic formations, the artist focuses on the serene and tranquil.
+Like Canaletto, Silva depicts how light interacts with the ethereal elements of air and water and the solid elements of cloth and stone.
 Luminosity flows throughout Kingston Point, Hudson River and binds Francis A. Silva as a painter of light.

 Kingston Point, Hudson River is masterfully divided into three vertical spaces.
 The left third is dominated by water.
 This is the realm of lakes, rivers, and oceans.
 The center third is dominated by the boat.
 This is the realm of humanity and civilization.
 The right third is dominated by land.
 This is the realm of shorelines, rocks, and mountains.
 Humans are in the middle of the two earthly elements: water and land.
 Humans are at the center of the painting.
 However, the human figures on the boat are too tiny to be discernible.
 They are small but significant.